darrylwest/random-fixture-data/README.md

 });

 // Generate random point
-var point = casual.point;
+var point = data.point;

 // And so on..
 ```

-Casual uses javascript properties for common generators so you don't need to use function call operator
+Random Fixture Data uses javascript properties for common generators so you don't need to use function call operator

 ## Embedded generators